arvidn/libtorrent/docs/manual.rst

 this member says how much *extra* free upload this peer has got.
 If it is a negative number it means that this was a peer from which we have got this amount of free download.

+``requests_in_buffer`` is the number of requests messages that are currently in the send buffer waiting to be sent.

 ``download_queue_length`` is the number of piece-requests we have sent to this peer that hasn't been answered with a piece yet.